dadhi/DryIoc/docs/DryIoc.Docs/RegisterResolve.md

 To avoid this, logger is registered with a `serviceKey` and excluded from initializer action via `condition` parameter.

-Important thing, that `TTarget` of `RegisterInitializer<TTarget>()` may not correspond to the registered _serviceType_ of the service.
-It maybe any type implemented by registered service (including implementation type itself).
+The `TTarget` of `RegisterInitializer<TTarget>()` maybe an any type implemented by registered service type, but not by implementation type.

 For instance, to register logger for disposable services:
 ```cs